fwpnetwork/annlat/README.md

 ### Multiple answer questions.

 Now you can just pass options for the sentence indicating that it's an answer variant.
-(Be carefull, now it's symbol :multiple, not :multiple_answer)
+(Be careful, now it's symbol :multiple, not :multiple_answer)

     r.add({:multiple => true}, 'It\'s even possible to add an image to the variant of multiple-answer question.') r.add({:multiple => true}, {object: @img, options:{width: '30%'}})